Bikes

 1 Why I bike

-tl;dr Riding, as compared to driving a car, makes me rich and happy.
+tl;dr Riding, compared with driving a car, makes me richer and happier.
 YMMV.

 I ride to work, and in fact most places.1 This is a good deal.
 Let me run the numbers.

-My bike costs about AUD500 in maintenance per year, maybe up to AUD1000 if I want to factor in an amortized replacement cost.
+My bike costs about AUD500 a year in maintenance, maybe up to AUD1000 if I include an amortized replacement cost.

-Owning a small car costs about AUD6200 per year plus AUD0.16/km I drive in it, plus parking fees.
+Owning a small car costs about AUD6200 per year plus about AUD0.16 per km driven, plus parking fees.
 For my modest commuting needs, the fuel costs would be something like AUD500 at that price.
-Parking where I work is astronomically expensive and I won’t even include it here because it would bias the numbers against cars too much.
+Parking where I work is astronomically expensive and I won’t include it here because that would bias the numbers against cars too much.

 2 Users’ guide